 Tip – if you’re going to stand in the middle of the road for the photo just make sure you look both ways before crossing the road, it can get very busy around here

-Discover the breathtaking 12 Apostles in Port Campbell national park
+Twelve Apostles in Port Campbell national park

-From the carpark at the Apostles Visitor Centre is a long boardwalk that takes you on a 180 degree journey to the viewing platform for the 12 Apostles, as well as further back from where you can see the mythical Gog and Magog.
+From the carpark at the Twelve Apostles Visitor Centre is a long boardwalk that takes you on a 180 degree journey to the viewing platform for the 12 Apostles, as well as further back from where you can see the mythical Gog and Magog.

 There is absolutely no swimming in these waters under any circumstances, as people have previously died in these rough waters in 2019.